gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### Handshake of further DTLS connections {#further_dtls_connection}

-   When the SCTP Association has entered the ESTABLISHED state, each of the endpoint can initiate an DTLS handshake.
+   When the SCTP Association has entered the ESTABLISHED state, each of the endpoint can initiate a DTLS handshake.

    The DTLS endpoint will if necessary fragment the handshake into multiple records.
 Each DTLS handshake message fragment